Hyperbolic SRB measures and the leaf condition: Preliminary Constructions

 \subsection{Symbolic Dynamics}

-Sarig first constructed a Markov partition for non-uniformly hyperbolic surface diffeomorphisms in \cite{Sarig}.
+Sarig constructed a Markov partition for non-uniformly hyperbolic surface diffeomorphisms in \cite{Sarig}.
 Later, we extended his results to manifolds of any dimension greater or equal to 2 in \cite{SBO}.
-In \cite{LifeOfPi}, we introduce the set $\HWT_\chi$, which is defined canonically, and still consists of all recurrently-codable points (see Proposition \ref{cafeashter}) in the symbolic dynamics which were constructed in \cite{Sarig,SBO}.
-In the following section , we present an exposition of those results, which will be of use to us.
+These codings do not code all $x\in M$.
+In \cite{LifeOfPi}, we gave a canonical description of all points with codings which do not escape to infinity (i.e. do not escape every compact set of the symbolic space, see Proposition \ref{cafeashter}).
+In this section, we present an overview of these results.